Key takeaways:

 The most efficient way to write a professional-looking quote is to use our free contractor estimate template.

+For advanced quotes (which include timelines, scope of work, pricing, terms, and so on), you can send a contractor proposal.
 Or make quoting even easier by trying quoting software for home service professionals.

 2. List pricing information for the service